WINTON GROUP Ltd Acquires 10,606 Shares of SciPlay Co. (NASDAQ:SCPL)

-WINTON GROUP Ltd increased its holdings in shares of SciPlay Co.
-(NASDAQ:SCPL) by 21.7% during the second quarter, according to the company in its most recent Form 13F filing with the SEC.
-The firm owned 59,445 shares of the company’s stock after acquiring an additional 10,606 shares during the quarter.
-WINTON GROUP Ltd’s holdings in SciPlay were worth $1,008,000 as of its most recent filing with the SEC.
+WINTON GROUP Ltd boosted its position in shares of SciPlay Co.
+(NASDAQ:SCPL) by 21.7% during the second quarter, according to its most recent disclosure with the Securities & Exchange Commission.
+The institutional investor owned 59,445 shares of the company’s stock after buying an additional 10,606 shares during the period.
+WINTON GROUP Ltd’s holdings in SciPlay were worth $1,008,000 at the end of the most recent quarter.

 A number of brokerages have issued reports on SCPL.
-Deutsche Bank Aktiengesellschaft reduced their price objective on shares of SciPlay from $23.00 to $22.00 and set a “buy” rating on the stock in a research note on Wednesday, July 21st.
-Truist downgraded shares of SciPlay from a “buy” rating to a “hold” rating and reduced their price objective for the stock from $20.00 to $18.00 in a research note on Friday, July 16th.
-TheStreet upgraded shares of SciPlay from a “c” rating to a “b-” rating in a research note on Friday, May 28th.
-Stifel Nicolaus downgraded shares of SciPlay from a “buy” rating to a “hold” rating and set a $17.00 price objective on the stock. in a research note on Friday, July 16th.
-Finally, Truist Securities downgraded shares of SciPlay from a “buy” rating to a “hold” rating and reduced their price objective for the stock from $20.00 to $18.00 in a research note on Friday, July 16th.
-One equities research analyst has rated the stock with a sell rating, nine have assigned a hold rating and three have assigned a buy rating to the company’s stock.
-Based on data from MarketBeat, the stock has an average rating of “Hold” and an average target price of $19.46.
+Wedbush downgraded shares of SciPlay from an “outperform” rating to a “neutral” rating in a research note on Thursday, July 15th.
+Deutsche Bank Aktiengesellschaft reduced their price target on shares of SciPlay from $23.00 to $22.00 and set a “buy” rating on the stock in a research note on Wednesday, July 21st.
+Truist downgraded shares of SciPlay from a “buy” rating to a “hold” rating and reduced their price target for the company from $20.00 to $18.00 in a research note on Friday, July 16th.
+Truist Securities downgraded shares of SciPlay from a “buy” rating to a “hold” rating and reduced their price target for the company from $20.00 to $18.00 in a research note on Friday, July 16th.
+Finally, Stifel Nicolaus downgraded shares of SciPlay from a “buy” rating to a “hold” rating and set a $17.00 price target on the stock. in a research note on Friday, July 16th.
+One analyst has rated the stock with a sell rating, nine have assigned a hold rating and three have issued a buy rating to the company.
+According to MarketBeat.com, the company currently has a consensus rating of “Hold” and an average price target of $19.46.

-SciPlay (NASDAQ:SCPL) last issued its quarterly earnings data on Sunday, August 8th.
-The company reported $0.24 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $0.25 by ($0.01).
-The business had revenue of $154.00 million during the quarter, compared to the consensus estimate of $153.25 million.
-SciPlay had a net margin of 3.50% and a return on equity of 4.74%.
-Analysts predict that SciPlay Co. will post 0.95 EPS for the current year.

 SciPlay Corp. engages in the development and publishing of digital games on mobile and web platforms.
 It offers social casino games that include Jackpot Party Casino, Gold Fish Casino, Hot Shot Casino and Quick Hit Slots, and casual games, which include Monopoly Slots, Bingo Showdown, and 88 Fortunes Slots.